gabrieljustinsider/voyarr/README.md

 * 📁 **`config`** (This stores your app settings, custom recipes, and logged-in website sessions)
 * 📁 **`db-data`** (This stores the database file containing your library lists, rules, and download queues)

+> [!NOTE]
+> **What is the "Hybrid Volume" Setup and Why Use It?**
+> Voyarr uses a modern **hybrid volume architecture** inside `docker-compose.yml` to give you the best of both worlds:
+> 1. **Docker Named Volumes (`voyarr-config` and `voyarr-db-data`)**: Docker manages the lifecycle of these system folders safely.
+This guarantees that during future Voyarr upgrades or image updates, your settings and database are never deleted, corrupted, or left with incorrect file permissions.
+> 2. **Custom Host Backing Paths (`CONFIG_ROOT` and `DB_DATA_PATH`)**: Instead of Docker hiding these named volumes in system directories, they are bound directly to the physical folder paths on your NAS (e.g. `/volume1/docker/voyarr/config`) that you configure in your `.env` file.
+This makes it incredibly easy to back up your database and configuration files manually.
+>
+> *⚠️ **Important Requirement**: Because Docker named volumes bind directly to your host, the target host folders (`config` and `db-data`) must be physically created on your NAS **prior** to running `docker compose up`, otherwise Docker will fail to start the containers.*

 ---

 #### 🎬 Using Your Existing Media Folders (No need to create new ones!)